 The developmental literature has at times explicitly counterposed spatiotemporal properties, such as continuity of location over time, with featural properties, usually visual features such as shape and color.
 Infants as young as four months of age can individuate objects based on spatiotemporal properties such as continuity (Spelke, Kestenbaum, Simons, & Wein, 1995).
-But even at the age of nine months, infants do not reliably individuate based on featural properties (Tremoulet, Leslie, & Hall, 2000), but develop this ability by 12 months (Xu & Carey, 1996), though this issue remains controversial.
-Experiments with adults have also suggested that location is primary while properties are secondary (Johnston & Pashler, 1990; Nissen, 1985).
+At the age of nine months, infants can individuate objects based on featural properties (Káldy & Leslie, 2003; see also Tremoulet, Leslie, & Hall, 2000; Xu & Carey, 1996); though this issue remains controversial.2

+Experiments with adults have suggested that, in a general sense, location is primary while non-spatial properties are secondary (e.g. see Johnston & Pashler, 1990; Nissen, 1985).
 Our experimental paradigm is designed so that all candidate object paths are continuous and hence spatiotemporally possible.
 This allows us to manipulate featural differences and investigate their influence on object interpretations.
+Despite a great deal of informal speculation in the literature, the actual influence of featural variation on subjective object continuity (in adults) remains surprisingly unstudied.